ASEM-ApplicationSoftwareEngineers/OptixRuntimeLogsParser/README.md

 This HTML file represents the main structure of a web-based application designed to parse FactoryTalk Optix runtime log files.
 The application allows users to upload `.log` files, process them, and view the parsed output in both raw and rendered Markdown formats.
 Additionally, users can download the parsed output as a Markdown file.

+This application is available at: [FactoryTalk Optix Runtime Logs Parser](https://asem-applicationsoftwareengineers.github.io/OptixRuntimeLogsParser/).

 ## Application details

 ### Supported features